Coronavirus Update May 2021.

 Planning officers will display site notices on or near to the application site where Covid-19 guidance can be complied with.

 If this is not possible, site notices will be emailed to applicants/agents by the planning case officer and they will be asked to display them and send photographic evidence of this to the service to support their application.

 Unfortunately, failure to display and photograph a site notice may lead to a delay in the determination of the application.

 6. Site visits for applications and enforcement investigations

-8. Public Access and application notification
+9. Public Access and application notification

 Please use the public access system to set up an application search area for your property.
 This is the best way to ensure that you are notified of a planning or other application in your area of choice.
-We will continue to send letters to nearest neighbours, but this relies on Royal Mail.
-Public access provides a full-proof mechanism to ensure you are notified.
+Guidance on this can be found here and on our webpages.